Unauthorized Employment

 Someone Might Report You

 Even when the employment is under-the-table work within your neighborhood, someone might suspect and report you.
 If it is in an organization with multiple employees, you might also be reported by a coworker.
-The report could lead to an investigation by the USCIS.
+The USCIS takes these reports seriously, and it may be the catalyst to further, more extensive investigation by the organization.

 What if I’m an F1 student and have an idea for a business?

 Based on the laws surrounding the F1 visa you cannot work off-campus but you can accept on-campus work.
 But what if you have a great business idea?
 Well, you can take steps to lay the framework of the business and then after graduation you can get OPT work authorization to follow through on it.
 Unauthorized employment under F1 is greatly frowned upon.
-If you have concerns or confusion whether the work you are doing violates immigration law, seek help from your immigration attorney.
+If you have concerns or confusion whether the work you are doing violates immigration law, seek a meeting with an immigration attorney.

 I-485 Denied Due to Unauthorized Employment

-If you find yourself receiving a notice that your I-485 was denied due to unauthorized employment the first call you should make is to your immigration lawyer.
-They will help you strategies ways to possibly appeal the denial and/or gather evidence in your favor that the work was authorized.
+If you find yourself receiving a notice that your I-485 form was denied due to unauthorized employment, the first thing you should do is call an immigration lawyer.
+They will help you strategize ways to possibly appeal the denial and/or gather evidence in your favor that the work was authorized.
+VisaNation has dealt with these situations for over a decade, and knows how to traverse the legal proceedings for anyone looking to secure legal employment-based immigration in the U.S.

 Consequences of Unauthorized Employment